 Fundraising is a sophisticated, complex, and competitive endeavor.
 But it is unavoidable for a nonprofit.
-Don't make the mistake of thinking that all you need is a bake sale or a fancy dinner to raise the money you'll need to properly fund your organization.
+Don't make the mistake of thinking that all you need is a bake sale or a fancy dinner to raise the money you'll need to fund your organization adequately.

-It cannot be overstated how important your board is to your nonprofit's success.
-It is legally responsible for keeping you on track with your mission, helps you to secure the funds you need to accomplish that mission, and provides much of the expertise that you will need.
-Find the right people, get them on board, and keep them interested.
+It cannot be overstated how important your board of directors is to your nonprofit's success.
+It is legally responsible for keeping you on track with your mission, helping you secure the funds you need to accomplish that mission, and providing much of the expertise you will need.

 An incorporated nonprofit must have a board of directors, and corporate regulations define its duties.
 The nonprofit board oversees the organization's operations and is responsible for ensuring that all staff and volunteers act legally and ethically.